 The business needs to be willing but most problems can be solved through these discussions.
 CBS doesn't provide legal advice.
 If the problem isn't solved through these discussions, any information or advice you receive from CBS can be helpful if you decide to go to court.

 All information collected by CBS during an investigation is kept private.
 It isn't available under the Freedom of Information Act.
-However, during negotiations the business may need to be aware of certain things.
-Please tell your case officer of any information you don't want the business to see.
+However, during negotiations, the business may need to be aware of certain things.
+Please tell your case officer about any information you don't want the business to see.

 Special needs and concerns

 Talk to your case officer if you have specific needs or concerns.
 CBS can adjust the way they do things to help people who: